AckerlyXu/heima/articles/redis-cache/cache-faq.md

 These tools enable you to monitor the health of your Azure Redis Cache instances and help you manage your caching applications.
 For more information, see the "Support & troubleshooting settings" section of [How to configure Azure Redis Cache](cache-configure.md).

-### My cache diagnostics storage account settings changed, what happened?
-Caches in the same region and subscription share diagnostics storage settings, and if the configuration is changed (diagnostics enabled/disabled or changing the storage account) it applies to all caches in the subscription that are in that region.
-If the diagnostics settings for your cache have changed, check to see if the diagnostic settings for another cache in the same subscription and region have changed.
-One way to check is to view the audit logs for your cache for a `Write DiagnosticSettings` event.
-For more information on working with audit logs, see [View events and audit logs](../monitoring-and-diagnostics/insights-debugging-with-events.md) and [Audit operations with Resource Manager](../azure-resource-manager/resource-group-audit.md).
-For more information on monitoring Azure Redis Cache events, see [Operations and alerts](cache-how-to-monitor.md#operations-and-alerts).

-### Why are diagnostics enabled for some new caches but not others?
-Caches in the same region and subscription share the same diagnostics storage settings.
-If you create a new cache in the same region and subscription as another cache that has diagnostics enabled, diagnostics is enabled on the new cache using the same settings.

 <a name="cache-timeouts"></a>

 ### Why am I seeing timeouts?